raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 $ sudo su - fulcrum
 ```

-* Change to fulcrum data folder and generate cert and key files for SSL
+* Change to fulcrum data folder and generate cert and key files for SSL.
+When it asks you to put some info, press `Enter` until the prompt is shown again, is not necessary to put any info

 ```sh
 $ cd /data/fulcrum